 Taxis: Taxis are available on the main islands, and some operators even provide tours.

 The Outer Hebrides has hotels, guesthouses, and bed & breakfasts, even in the remote locations.
 Several are run by the Gatliff Hebridean Hostels Trust.
 The hostels do not take credit or debit card payments (cash or cheque only) and they do not take advanced bookings or large groups.
-The good news is it is unlikely for you to be turned away as they rarely operate at capacity regardless of the season.
+You should play your itinerary early as accommodation on these islands is limited.
+Famous places like Tobermory fill very quickly.

 Lewis and Harris, located on the most populous island in the Outer Hebrides, is a good place to start your visit.
 A well-known highlight is the 5,000-year-old Calanais Standing Stones located on the west coast of Lewis.
 This Neolithic stone structure predates England’s Stonehenge and the Pyramids of Giza.

 - The Arnol Blackhouse.
 Blackhouses refer to structures built with double walls of drystone, wooden rafters and thatched rooves.
 Historic blackhouses can be found across the Scottish Isles, but the best examples are in Lewis.
 Here, the harsh environment is reflected in the thicker walls and sloped roofs, where the strong winds demanded extra fortifications.
 Some blackhouses have been restored; the Arnol blackhouse now operates as a museum.
 Built in 1885 to house a family at one end and livestock at the other, this dwelling was quite miraculously occupied until 1964.
 Since this point, it is unchanged and very well preserved.
 Staff keep a peat fire burning inside and, without a chimney, the thick smoke billows slowly through the thatched roof and out the doors.
 It adds an air of authenticity, and highlights one of the possible sources of the name, blackhouse.